zohaibterminator/Sentiment-Analysis/README.md

 - Positive
 - Negative

-The challenge is to accurately capture the sentiment of text using deep learning models, including the potential of transformer models (such as BERT and its smaller variant DistilBERT) and traditional models like LSTM.
+The challenge is to accurately capture the sentiment of text using deep learning models, including the potential of transformer models (such as DistilBERT) and traditional models like LSTM.

 ## Methodology
 The project proceeds as follows: